UnicornTV/Flourish-Tutorial-Thinkster/1_Storyboard.md

 Now we need to add a divider that is going to separate our date field from the other input objects in that app.

-{x: rename_divider}
-Change the view's label property in the document section of the identity inspector to "Divider."

 {x: add_divider}
 Drag an view from the object library and drop it onto our view.
 Set a height constraint of 1 point.